 It is literally incredible that a politician like Alexis Tsipras, supposedly so savvy and politically astute could fail to appreciate how insensitive and contemptible this behaviour would appear.
 But then again, the same type of insensitive contemptible behaviour was displayed by George W Bush during Hurricane Katrina and Theresa May during the Grenfell Tower fires when both leaders not only failed to demonstrate compassion and empathy but even declined to visit the devastated areas right away.
 For the record, Tsipras’s unacceptably belated visit to the ravaged areas came a week after the event.

 Political leadership is about courage, character and example.
 If such leadership is to mean anything at all, it must stand for principles that are believed in themselves.
 It is impossible to look at the Greek premier’s slow, detached, uncaring and unapologetic reaction to a grave national crisis and not conclude that sadly for him as a leader and tragically for the country as whole, he failed on every front.

 As the county is trying to recover from the trauma of what happened, the question now is: will he be able to re-establish himself and his government in the eyes of the country?
 This is very unlikely, in my opinion.
 He has become damaged goods.
 His inability over the last week to do more than the bare minimum in a time of unparalleled disaster has cost him the respect of the Greek media and through them the faith of the Greek public.

 Note: This article was originally published on the EUROPP – European Politics and Policy Blog.
-It gives the views of the authors, and not the position of Greece@LSE , of EUROPP or the London School of Economics.
+It gives the views of the author, not the position of Greece@LSE, the Hellenic Observatory or the London School of Economics.